Sicko Mode: Chart performance

-"Sicko Mode" debuted at number four on the US Billboard Hot 100, It reached number two following the release of its music video, first behind "Girls Like You" by Maroon 5 featuring Cardi B, and then behind "Thank U, Next" by Ariana Grande.
-It later became his first number one on the issue dated December 8, 2018, after seventeen weeks in the top 10, aided in part by the Skrillex remix.
-The single also became his first top 10 on the Radio Songs chart.
+"Sicko Mode" debuted at number four on the US Billboard Hot 100, It reached number two following the release of its music video, originally behind "Girls Like You" by Maroon 5 featuring Cardi B, and then behind "Thank U, Next" by Ariana Grande.
+It later became his first number one on the issue dated December 8, 2018, after seventeen weeks in the top 10, aided in part by the Skrillex remix; had Drake been credited, it would have been his 7th number-one hit.
+The single also became Scott's first top 10 on the Radio Songs chart.
 It finished 3rd in Triple J's Hottest 100 2018.
 Reflecting on its commercial impact, Billboard magazine's Andrew Unterberger called the song "a three-part prog-rap odyssey that would've been unimaginable as a radio single years earlier, but which got audiences so hyped with its unexpected beat switches and back-and-forth hooks that the pop world had no choice but to meet it halfway".

-"Sicko Mode" was the only number one hit during the 2010s decade to feature a key change.
+"Sicko Mode" was the only number-one hit during the 2010s decade to feature a key change.